csdswarm/clay-kiln/README.md

 Kill the process (ctrl-c)

-### Terminal Window 2

-Navigate to the root of the project, where the `Makefile` exists.

 This is where the app will actually be run from.
-Make sure you're not runnning `sites` Clay instance.
+Make sure you're not running `sites` Clay instance.

 ```bash
 make up